woolts/wool/README.md

 And you should see a list of the installed `wool/*` packages.

+Unless stated on a new release, to upgrade you should be able to simply clone this repo and run `wool make .` inside it.
+This will install the latest code within each package into `~/.wool/packages`.

 ## Creating a new project

 In the future you will be able to do this by running `wool init`, but for now you can follow these instructions.